Best Things To Do In East London, UK | 35+ Activities & Attractions

 For over 350 years, the Old Spitalfields Market has been home to numerous retailers, restaurants, and street food vendors.
 All of the stalls are contained under one very large Victorian market roof.

+You’ll find a great variety, with everything from tourist t-shirts to jewellery, not to mention mouthwatering food options.
 The market is open seven days a week, so add it to your London itinerary whatever time suits you best.

 Some of my favourite places to grab a bite are the Jamaican (hey I have to support my fellow countrymen), the Ethiopian stall does really nice vegetarian dishes and for a sweet treat, I get a warm apple pie from Humble Crumble.